Former US President Jimmy Carter turns 100 – DW – 10/01/2024

 Former US President Jimmy Carter turns 100October 1, 2024

-Former US President Jimmy Carter turned 100 years old on Tuesday, marking the first time an American leader has lived a full century.
+Former US President Jimmy Carter turned 100 on Tuesday, marking the first time an American leader has lived a full century.

 Celebrations were planned in his native Plains, Georgia, where he has been living in home hospice care for the last 19 months.